 If you notice a new problem that starts within hours or days of taking a new medicine, it could be that the medicine is the cause.
 There are also medicines that have delayed side effects, which may arise after taking the medicine for some time.
 If you think that your medicine is causing a side effect, talk to your doctor, nurse or pharmacist.

 7. Have strategies to avoid falls

 Older adults have a greater risk of falls and they are more harmful as you age, causing broken bones, severe bleeding and other serious injuries.
 Some medicines can increase your risk of falls.
 These include medicines that affect your balance, blood pressure or vision, or medicines that cause drowsiness, dizziness or confusion.

 The risk of falls caused by medicines increases:

 - as you take more medicines (taking 4 or more medicines)

 - when you stop or start a medicine or have changes in the dose

 - if you drink alcohol with some medicines

 - if you also take some OTC medicines including cold and flu medicines.

 If you are worried about your risk of falls, do not stop taking your medicine suddenly.
-Rather, discuss this with your doctor or pharmacist.
-Sometimes are more suitable alternative can be found.
+Instead talk about this with your doctor or pharmacist.
+Sometimes a more suitable alternative can be found.
 Some medicines need to be stopped gradually, as sudden withdrawal can make the effects worse.